uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   [Link](https://arxiv.org/pdf/2104.08663)

 - **Hybrid Retrieval: Combining BM25 and BERT** – Bormotov
-  Shows that simple score mixing can improve performance across retrieval tasks.
+  Smple score mixing can improve performance across retrieval tasks.
+Some optimized linear combination of the two methods produces better results than one or the other.
   [Link](https://medium.com/@bormotovk/hybrid-retrieval...)

 - **Meta Knowledge for RAG** – Mombaerts et al.
   Describes using LLMs to build summaries and Q&A clusters for improved retrieval and user intent understanding.
+Adding 'query space' to each document.
   [Link](https://arxiv.org/html/2408.09017v1)

 - **UDEG: Unsupervised Document Expansion** – Jeong et al.
   Explores supplementing documents with LLM-generated sentences to improve coverage of relevant terms.
   [Link](https://aclanthology.org/2021.sdp-1.2)

-→ *For our project:* These inform our consideration of hybrid retrieval models and potential use of LLM-generated summaries or Q&A as enriched metadata to improve document ranking and recall in the face of vague user queries.
+→ *For our project:* These can help us explore the use of hybrid retrieval models and potential use of LLM-generated summaries or Q&A as enriched metadata to improve document ranking and recall in vague or variable user queries.

 ---

 ## 3. Topic Modeling and Semantic Tagging

 - **BERTopic** – Grootendorst
-  A BERT-based topic model using class-based TF-IDF for clean, interpretable topics.
+  A BERT-based topic model using class-based TF-IDF for clean interpretable topics.
   [Link](https://arxiv.org/abs/2203.05794)

 - **BERTopic for API Docs** – Naghshzan & Ratté